- Feb 27th, 2019:

 With hurricane season upon us, we need to start thinking seriously about the damage these storms can bring, especially on our trees and property.
 Some trees are more prone to storm damage than others.
 A shallow-rooted tree growing in soft soil, for instance, can easily topple onto a house or car.
 Roots can come up and damage walkways and foundations.
 Trees can take down power lines causing not only a nightmare for you, but your neighbors as well.

-One way to prevent storm damage to your trees is to spot the signs a tree is at risk.
+One way to prevent tree damage from a strong storm is to spot the signs a tree is at risk.

 Some potential problems are easy to spot.
 These include: